 Later the organ hit on hard times and became victim to neglect, and finally ceased to play.
 In 1976 it was sold to a local showland family who began the restoration, but this lost momentum on the death of one of the owners, and for many years it stood in pieces.

 It was finally offered for sale and was purchased by an enthusiast in the United States.
-It was made playable, including a new organ case, and together with some new music books, was shipped to Massachusetts in August 2007.
+A new organ case was built, the organ made playable, and together with some new music books, was shipped to Massachusetts in August 2007.
 Over the next few years a number of problems arose and we were called in to assist.
 Finally, it was decided that the organ should be sent back to England and completely restored.
 The pipe layout was returned to original and a new primary action was made and fitted, together with new relays for the violins and saxophones.